Vehicle registration plates of Arizona: 1914 to 1955

-1956 to present
+Since 1956

 In 1956, the United States, Canada, and Mexico came to an agreement with the American Association of Motor Vehicle Administrators, the Automobile Manufacturers Association, and the National Safety Council that standardized the size for license plates for vehicles (except those for motorcycles) at 6 in in height by 12 in in width, with standardized mounting holes.
 The 1955 (dated 1956) issue was the first Arizona license plate that complied with these standards.

 County coding

 Note: La Paz County was not formed until 1983, by which time the county-coding policy had ended.